 The inclusive digital economy scorecard (IDES) is a strategic performance tool developed by the UN Capital Development Fund (UNCDF).
 The IDES is a policy tool that governments can use to help set the priorities of their country's digital transformation.
 It identifies the key market constraints hindering the development of an inclusive digital economy and helps set the right priorities with public and private stakeholders in each country to foster a digital economy that leaves no one behind.

-UNCDF set up a reference group early 2020 to further refine IDES as a measurement tool for policy makers, members of national governments and the private sector.
+In Q1 and Q2 2020, UNCDF set up a reference group to further refine IDES as a measurement tool for policy makers, national governments and the private sector.
 The reference group is comprised of partners from the European Commission, GSMA, UNCTAD, UNDESA, UNDP and UNCDF.
 The objective of the reference group is to refine the scorecard and its indicators and, more broadly, drive the agenda of the measurement of inclusive digital economies.
-The results of the first round of discussions was shared with multiple stakeholders at UNCTAD eWeek late April.
+The results of the first round of discussions was shared with multiple stakeholders at UNCTAD eWeek in late April.

 The Digital Economy Score indicates the status of the overall digital economy and its components (enabling policy environment, mobile infrastructure and digital payments, innovation ecosystem and customers skills).